Chymyst/chymyst-core/docs/chymyst07.md

 Suppose we want to implement a function `wait_forever()` that blocks indefinitely, never returning.

-The chemical model is that a blocking molecule `wait` reacts with another, non-blocking molecule `godot`; but `godot` never appears in the soup.
+The chemical model is that a blocking molecule `waiting_for` reacts with another, non-blocking molecule `godot`; but `godot` never appears in the soup.

 We also need to make sure that the molecule `godot()` is never emitted into the soup.
 So we declare `godot` locally within the scope of `wait_forever`, where we'll emit nothing into the soup.